 - Traverse the Transpantaneira wilderness road on safari-like excursions

 - Indulge on delicious local cuisine and hospitality at fazendas (working cattle ranches) at several stages along the road

 - Boat the Cuiabá River for an excellent chance at a Jaguar sighting

 - See water birds in mass congregation — like those of the Everglades, but magnified!

 - Support the Pantanal Wildlife Center with your visit

-- Find at least four species of monkeys and several hundred species of birds
+- Watch for at least four species of monkeys and several hundred species of birds

-- Scan for night birds under intense southern sky constellations
+- Search for night birds under intense southern sky constellations

 Photo credits: Banner: Hyacinth Macaws, Mark Wetzel; Agami Heron, Lori Conrad; Rufous Hornero, Peg Abbott; Jaguar, Peg Abbott, Boat-billed Herons, Tom Dove; Capybara Family, Peg Abbott; Caracara, Naturalist Journeys Stock; Giant Otter, Peg Abbott; Caiman, Xavier Muñoz.